 - socket_options (list) – List of tuple-arguments to socket.setsockopt to apply to broker connection sockets.
 Default: [(socket.IPPROTO_TCP, socket.TCP_NODELAY, 1)]

 - reconnect_backoff_ms (int) – The amount of time in milliseconds to wait before attempting to reconnect to a given host.
 Default: 50.

 - reconnect_backoff_max_ms (int) – The maximum amount of time in milliseconds to wait when reconnecting to a broker that has repeatedly failed to connect.
 If provided, the backoff per host will increase exponentially for each consecutive connection failure, up to this maximum.
 To avoid connection storms, a randomization factor of 0.2 will be applied to the backoff resulting in a random range between 20% below and 20% above the computed value.
 Default: 1000.

 - max_in_flight_requests_per_connection (int) – Requests are pipelined to kafka brokers up to this number of maximum requests per broker connection.
+Note that if this setting is set to be greater than 1 and there are failed sends, there is a risk of message re-ordering due to retries (i.e., if retries are enabled).
 Default: 5.